-You should carefully consider and evaluate all of the information in this Quarterly Report on Form 10-Q and the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended January 31, 2016 filed with the SEC on March 31, 2016.
+Please carefully consider and evaluate all of the information in this Quarterly Report and the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended January 31, 2016 filed with the SEC on March 31, 2016.
 The risks set forth in our Annual Report on Form 10-K are not the only ones we face.
 Additional risks not now known to us or that we currently deem immaterial may also impair our business operations.
 If any of these risks actually occur, our business could be materially harmed.
 If our business is harmed, the trading price of our common stock could decline.